semasuka/blog/about.md

 # Contact the author

-Do you want to share a comment, a constructive critic, a correction, or a question related to machine learning or this blog?
+Do you want to share a comment, a constructive critic, a correction, or a question related to machine learning or this blog? or work with me on an interesting project?
 Do not hesitate, get in touch with me through e-mail or LinkedIn.

 # Donate

-If you enjoy the content, Kindly consider supporting me :)
+If you enjoy the content, kindly consider supporting the blog :)

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />